 - Call your pharmacist if your oral dispenser is lost or damaged, and they will tell you how to continue to take your medicine.

 How do I give Valcyte for oral solution?

-Be sure that you read, and that you understand and follow these instructions carefully to ensure proper dosing of the oral solution.
-To take a dose of Valcyte for oral solution, you will need the bottle of medicine and an oral dispenser.
-See Figure 1 below.
+- Be sure that you read, and that you understand and follow these instructions carefully to ensure proper dosing of the oral solution.
+To take a dose of Valcyte for oral solution, you will need the bottle of medicine and an oral dispenser (see Figure 1).